December 2023 revisions are underlined

 An examinee retaking a prohibited exam will have the later attempt discarded; the exam will not be graded, and the exam fee will not be refunded.

 A protest of an exam score counts as an exam attempt.
 That is, the prohibition on retaking an exam of the same type remains in effect during the period when the protest is open.
 The protest must be closed and the new score recorded in the BJCP database before a retake can be attempted.
+The six-month waiting period resets when a protest is submitted.
+If a protest is not closed within six months, the exam of the same type may be retaken.

 There is no prohibition against having simultaneous open exams of different types, as long as the examinee does not have more than one open exam of each type.
 For example, an examinee may take the Beer Judging Exam, the Mead Judging Exam, and the Beer Written Proficiency Exam on the same day, provided they do not have an open exam of any of those types.